What is Aquaponics?

 Many people struggle with the fact that plants are best grown in “natural soil”.
 Aquaponics is not an inorganic technique like conventional industrial farming.
 The growing media in an aquaponics system is the substrate which, complemented with mineral additions to the water, performs the fundamental function of soils by providing an environment for microorganisms, insects and plants.
 It is the grower’s task to provide the appropriate conditions for those to naturally interact.

-Aquaponics Lab is a social enterprise advancing a network of makers and organisations developing & implementing open source technologies & techniques for local, sustainable and automated food production.
+Aquaponics Lab is a network of makers and organisations developing & implementing open source technologies & techniques for local, sustainable and automated food production.

 Our model is to share for free everything that is abundant like the finished documentation, software, designs – while charging for what is scarce: our time applied into activities that seed new value into society: research & development, documentation/curation of our technologies, consultancy and training.